TheKohan/kohan-astro-blog/src/content/posts/markdown-reader-astro-rehype-pretty-code.md

 ```
 ````

-So we'll end up with something like this:
+We should end up with code block looking exactly like this:
 ![Markdown with highlights](https://res.cloudinary.com/kohan-devblog/image/upload/c_scale,w_1111/v1688066736/Posts/markdown-reader-astro-rehype-pretty-code/Screenshot_2023-06-29_at_21.25.21_pxv8dy.png)

 ## Line numbering

-Now we're going to implment line countering using `counter` css prop, i'm pretty sure many of you hear about it for the first time here.
-Don't worry there are a lot of css properties that are not being used on the daily basis by most of the devs.
+Let's move on to implementing the line counter feature using the `counter` CSS property.
+I'm pretty sure many of you are hearing about it for the first time here.
+Don't worry, there are a lot of CSS properties that are not used on a daily basis by most developers.

-Lets implement counter which will count our `span` elements with `.line` class.
+We'll implement a counter that will count our `span` elements with the `.line` class.

 ```astro title="layout.astro" {28-61} showLineNumbers
 <style is:global>